Should I Invest In A Metal Building Or Add On To My Current Building?

 Make It Longer

-The added construction would have to start as an entirely new end wall placed next to the end wall of the existing building.
+The added construction project would have to start as an entirely new end wall placed next to the end wall of the existing building.

-Otherwise, just like lean-tos, add extra load-bearing capacity to the original frame when it is constructed, and the new addition's secondary frame can be attached to the original primary frame when you are ready to expand.
+Otherwise, like lean-tos, the original frame should be strengthened with extra load-bearing capacity when it is constructed, and the new addition's secondary frame can be attached to the original primary frame when it is ready to expand.

 Need Help?
 Contact CDMG